neuroethology/bentoMAT/README.md

 * [Source2D Toolbox](https://github.com/zhoupc/CNMF_E) (in ca_source_extraction) if using calcium traces extracted with CNMF_E
 * [JSONLab](https://github.com/fangq/jsonlab) for some tracker files- if your MATLAB doesn't have native *.json support (pre-2017?)

-## Installation
-The easiest way to keep your local version up to date is to clone this git repository; GitHub's software then lets you update to the latest version of the code at the press of a button.

-A copy of the code is also posted to the Anderson lab private server, however this copy is less frequently updated.

 ## Creating your first experiment
 Clicking "New Experiment" in the welcome menu brings up a window in which you can enter experiment metadata + paths to your data; entered text can be saved into an excel sheet ("Save info") and reloaded in subsequent sessions ("Edit experiment"/"Load experiment" in the main menu).